Create and manage shares for Delta Sharing

 Run the following command using the Databricks CLI.

-databricks unity-catalog shares delete --name <share-name>
+databricks shares delete <share-name>